StandWisdom/PCa-GGNet/README.md

 Thanks to Key laboratory of molecular imaging, Insistute of automation, Chinese Sciences of Academy for support of platform.<br>
 Thanks to LIST, Key Laboratory of Computer Network and Information Integration, Southest University for technical support.<br>

+## Reference
+Shao, L., et al., Radiologist-like artificial intelligence for grade group prediction of radical prostatectomy for reducing upgrading and downgrading from biopsy.
+Theranostics, 2020.
+10(22): p.
+10200-10212.